Grete von Urbanitzky: Red Vienna

+In 1924, Karl Kraus mocked Urbanitzky in Die Fackel as a "kulturellen Verbindungsdienst zwischen der Reichspost und der Neue Freie Presse" ("cultural liaison between the German Reich postal service and the New Free Press," Austria's bourgeois liberal newspaper of record), or a pan-German nationalist voice aligned with the mainstream.
+His jab reflected her prominent, politically ambiguous position in the cultural life of the First Austrian Republic.

 During this possibly more liberal phase she published her novel "Der wilde Garten" in 1927.
 The book focuses on the contentious theme of lesbian love, something of which Urbanitzky by now had significant personal experience.
-It formed the basis for the reputation that she subsequently enjoyed (or, depending on the circumstances, not) in that it established her as a novelist willing to deal with "slippery" sexual themes that others preferred to not to address.
+It formed the basis for the reputation that she subsequently enjoyed (or, depending on the circumstances, not) in that it established her as a novelist willing to deal with "slippery" sexual themes that others preferred not to address.
 There was no express distancing from the populist-nationalism and antisemitism of her previous novels, however.
 The novel "Mirjams Sohn" (1926) is often portrayed as philosemitic, in that it takes a theme from Jewish history as its starting point.
 The book is, in reality, sufficiently nuanced to provide for a range of conflicting interpretations.
 It deals with the appearance of a "leader" figure in the Amsterdam ghetto during the seventeenth century, but it nevertheless employs an anti-messianic plot structure - the murder of a messiah figure by Jews - and includes glimpses of antisemitic and indeed misogynistic ideologies.